urql-graphql/urql/.changeset/pretty-pillows-serve.md

 '@urql/exchange-persisted-fetch': patch
 ---

-Don't set the "content-type" on the http-headers when using GET in the fetchExchange.
+Omit the `Content-Type: application/json` HTTP header when using GET in the `fetchExchange`, `persistedFetchExchange`, or `multipartFetchExchange`.